jmonlong/sQTLseekeR/README.md

 `sQTLseekeR` can be used on a cluster using package `BatchJobs`.
 An example of an analysis using `BatchJobs` can be found in folder `scripts`.

-`BatchJobs` is a potent package but the basics functionnalities are enough for our purpose.
+`BatchJobs` is a potent package but basic functions are enough in our situation.
 Here is a quick practical summary of `BatchJobs` commands used in the script:
 * `makeRegistry` create a registry used to manipulate jobs for a particular analysis step.
 * `batchMap` adds jobs to a registry.
 Simply, the user gives a function and a list of parameters.
 One job per parameter will be created to compute the output of the function using this specific parameter.
 * `submitJobs` submits the jobs to the cluster.
 This is where the queue, ,maximum computation time, number of core can be specified.
 Moreover, if needed, a subset of the jobs can be sent to the cluster.
-Functions `findNotDone` and `findErrors` are particularly useful to find which jobs that didn't finish or were lost in the limbo of the cluster managment process.
+Functions `findNotDone` and `findErrors` are particularly useful to find which jobs that didn't finish or were lost in the limbo of the cluster management process.
 * `showStatus` outputs the status of the computations.
 * `loadResult` retrieve the output of one specific job, while `reduceResultsList` retrieve output for all jobs in a list format.

 Another important point about `BatchJobs` is the configuration of your computing cluster.
 An example of the configuration files can be found in the `scripts` folder:
 * If present in the working directory, `.BatchJobs.R` is loaded when the `BatchJobs` package is loaded.
-It defines which template to use and eventually an email address to send log messages.
+It defines which template to use and `BatchJobs` functions.
+In practice, user just needs to check/replace `qsub`/`qdel`/`qstat` calls with the correct bash commands (sometimes `msub`/`canceljob`/`showq`).
+Eventually an email address to send log messages.
-* `crg-cluster.tmpl` is a template form of a job that would be send to the cluster.
+* `cluster.tmpl` is a template form of a job bash script that would be send to the cluster.
 There the correct syntax for the resources or parameters of the cluster are defined.
-* `makeClusterFunctionsAdaptive.r` defines the transition from the template job and `BatchJobs` functions.
-In practice, user just needs to check/replace `qsub`/`qdel`/`qstat` calls with the correct bash commands (sometimes `msub`/`canceljob`/`showq`).